 Data source query

 The Data Source Query column allows you to see the query or HTTP request/response sent against the back-end data source.
-As you author your Query in the editor, many Data Source Queries will be emitted.
-Some of these are the actual final Data Source Query to render the preview, but others may be for data profiling, filter dropdowns, information on joins, retrieving metadata for schemas, and any number of other small queries.
+As you author your Query in the editor, many Data Source Queries are emitted.
+Some of these queries are the actual final Data Source Query to render the preview.
+But others might be for data profiling, filter dropdowns, information on joins, retrieving metadata for schemas, and any number of other small queries.

 In general, you shouldn't be concerned by the number of Data Source Queries emitted unless there are specific reasons to be concerned.
 Instead, you should focus on making sure the proper content is being retrieved.
 This column might also help determine if the Power Query evaluation was fully folded.